10 Best High Quality Consumer Defensive Stocks for December 2025

 Risk Factors

-- Regulatory pressures on alcohol marketing and consumption
+- Regulatory risks related to alcohol marketing and taxation

 Stock #9: Coca-Cola Europacific Partners PLC (CCEP)